hfolcot/riddle-me-this/README.md

 and the username disappearing from the 'Good Luck (username)!' message.**_Now fixed.
 The issue was caused by a failure to pass the username through to the html page_**
 * The high score table is rendering partially underneath the footer on mobile screens. **_Now fixed.
 This issue was caused by use of height instead of min-height in css_**
 * The \n characters within the JSON file riddles.json are being ignored. **_Now fixed.
 A safe keyword was required in the html and the `\n` characters replaced with `<br>`_**
 * **Try entering `https://riddle-me-this-hev.herokuapp.com/username/game` after playing with specified username and then logging out** This will cause the game to resume due to the cookie for the session still being stored locally.
 There does not appear to be a way to resolve this without changing the method used to log in users.
+It is possible to use Flask sessions to create a timeout for idle sessions but this would not prevent the user from re-entering immediately.

+#### Feedback

 While the app was being tested by a user on an Android phone, it was found that some answers were not being accepted despite being correct.
-It was discovered that this was due to the phone's 'autospace' feature.
-User input is now sanitised accordingly to prevent this issue occurring.
+It was discovered that this was due to the phone's 'autospace' feature. **_User input is now sanitised accordingly to prevent this issue occurring._**

+After the game was tested by friends and family some feedback was given regarding the UI, specifically whether a question was correct or incorrect not being immediately obvious. **_Styling changes have been made to accommodate this._**

+An issue was also highlighted involving using characters `?=\` in the username. **_These characters are now stripped out before the username is passed to the next function or URL_**

 ## Deployment